storytracer/tempopedia-directory/pages/01.directory/kumu/item.md

 ===

 !
 Website: https://www.kumu.io
 !
-Price: Freemium (Public projects free; pivate projects starting from $9/month and free for students) !
+Price: Freemium (Free public projects, private projects $9/month or free for students) !
 License: Commercial
 !
 Skill level: 👩‍💻 End-user

+### Description

 Kumu makes it easy to organize complex data into relationship maps that are beautiful to look at and a pleasure to use.